huseyinkartal1/movitaAutomation1/README.md

 # Project Rules
 # For Configuration
 # Step1: You have to be added to project as a contributer (ask for this to your project lead).
 After being added as contributer you will clone the project
-# Step2: Create your own branch using "New branch" option in Intelij.
+# Step2: Create your own branch using "master" > New Branch from 'master'... option in Intelij.
 Name Convension example: nameSurname
 # Step3: Follows instractions provided in the video

 # Name Convension for "Feature" files: US_<UserStoryNumber>_TC_<TestCaseNumber>_<TestCaseDescripton>